gataca-io/gataca.io/content/mdpages/terms-of-use-gataca-wallet.md

 #### 8.1 Warranties

-You understand and agree that your use of the Service is at your sole risk.
+YOU UNDERSTAND AND AGREE THAT YOUR USE OF THE SERVICE IT AT YOUR SOLE RISK.
 GATACA makes no warranties of any kind, including but not limited to with respect to the Service and the Contents, whether express, implied, statutory, of merchantability, non-infringement or otherwise.

 #### 8.2 Liabilities